-- DOT Capital Plan: The Executive Budget provides \$11.9 billion for a new, 2-Year DOT Capital Plan which will facilitate the improvement of highways, bridges, rail, aviation infrastructure, non-MTA transit, and DOT facilities.
-Compared to the final two years of the last DOT Capital Plan, this is an increase of \$3.0 billion, or 33 percent. - Highways and Bridges: The Executive Budget continues Governor Cuomo's record commitment to funding local highway and bridge projects.
+- DOT Capital Plan: The Executive Budget provides \$5.8 billion for the second year of a record \$11.9 billion, two-year DOT Capital Plan that will facilitate the improvement of highways, bridges, rail, aviation infrastructure, non-MTA transit, and DOT facilities.
+Compared to the final two years of the last DOT Capital Plan, this is an increase of \$3.0 billion, or 33 percent. - Local Highways and Bridges: The Executive Budget continues Governor Cuomo's record commitment to funding local highway and bridge projects.
 Funding for the Consolidated Highway Improvement Program (CHIPS) and the Marchiselli program is maintained at last year's level of \$477.8 million.
 The Budget also continues \$100 million in highway aid through the PAVE NY program, and \$100 million to fund local bridge projects from the BRIDGE NY program.
-These programs are further improving conditions on State and local roads and bridges. - Airports: The Executive Budget provides up to \$100 million for a second round of funding for the Upstate Airport Economic Development and Revitalization.
-This funding supports enhancements to safety and economic development, improves airport operations and access, reduces environmental impact, and creates better passenger experiences. - Funding Sources: DOT's capital program is supported by Federal aid, State capital projects funds, financial settlement funds, dedicated taxes and fees deposited in the Dedicated Highway and Bridge Trust Fund, and the State's General Fund. - Authority Merger: The Bridge Authority, which is responsible for five other bridges spanning the Hudson River, and the Thruway Authority, which operates one of the nation's longest tollways, are both establishing cashless tolling and serve in overlapping roles.
-In order to leverage their expertise, increase coordination, and operate more efficiently, the FY 2021 Budget merges the Bridge Authority into the Thruway Authority.
+These programs are further improving conditions on State and local roads and bridges. - Funding Sources: DOT's capital program is supported by Federal aid, State capital projects funds, financial settlement funds, dedicated taxes and fees deposited in the Dedicated Highway and Bridge Trust Fund, and the State's General Fund.